Easy Easter Dirt Cake

 - Add in a layer of chopped nuts if you like.

-If you want to save this Easter dirt cake for the children or a kids party, then you can add one of these desserts for the adults.
+If you want to serve this Easter dirt cake for the children or a kids party, you can also include these chocolate birds nests on the table.

 If you like this post, PIN, Share, or sign up for our Newsletter at the top of the page.
 And don’t forget to follow CAH on Instagram or Facebook.
 Cheers!